yunfeiyunfei-1111/cxm/README.md

 # CXM is all you need
-Thank you for using cxm.
+Thank you for using CXM.
 We will keep updating.

 # User Guide
 1. mkdir build